Our FALL Specials Will Keep You COMFY! Call Us Today! Read More

 What Affects AC Energy Consumption?

 Several factors influence how much energy your air conditioner uses, and they’re not all within your control.
 However, knowing what impacts your energy use can help you make informed decisions about system maintenance, upgrades, and day-to-day operation.
+For example, an aging unit with recurring issues like hard starts or inconsistent cooling may be showing early signs of AC compressor failure a problem that can greatly increase energy use if not addressed.

 1. System Age and Efficiency